Ligier JS43: Season history

 Despite these losses, the JS43 performed respectably all season, with both chassis and engine the subject of steady development.
 Despite season-long complaints about the car's braking performance, Panis took his first and only Grand Prix victory at Monaco, in a race where only three cars finished.
 It was also Ligier's first win since the 1981 Canadian Grand Prix.

 Panis also finished sixth in Brazil and fifth in Hungary, to place ninth in the Drivers' Championship with 13 points.
 Diniz finished sixth in Spain and Italy, earning two points which placed him 15th in the Drivers' Championship.
 The Brazilian was also fortunate to escape a serious fire in Argentina.

 With a total of 15 points, Ligier placed sixth in the Constructors' Championship.

+Sponsorship and livery

+The JS43 had a little lighter dark blue livery with a new major sponsor, Gauloises replacing its sister brand Gitanes.
 Ligier used 'Gauloises' logos, except at the French, British and German Grands Prix.

+At the Australian Grand Prix, energy drink brand Power Horse featured on the air box.